 The celebrated BLiSS trail tour is an important addition to the Geotourist map.
 The Geotourist BLiSS trail tour underpins the opportunities that exist when communities with a common goal come together – and as this is how the BLiSS trail came into being, we’re delighted to see the trail tour extend across the Loch Earn region and Rob Roy Country, taking in the communities of Balquidder, Lochearnhead, St. Fillans and Strathyre.

-Driven by the inimitable Kim Proven, Kim intuitively understands how individuals and small businesses can work together to create something where there was nothing.
-A true gift from the community that brings smiles to locals and visitors alike.
-In this case, the BLiSS trail and physically draws visitors through the region ensuring that they can access all the sculpture and public art as a whole piece, while the Geotourist trail tour means that people can digitally immerse themselves in the tour, whether they are right in front of any of the pieces or on the other side of the world and listen to the stories in many cases shared by the artists themselves or local community members involved in the project.
+The inimitable Kim Proven intuitively understands how individuals and small businesses can work together to create something out of nothing.
+A true gift from the community that brings smiles to locals and visitors alike, the BLiSS trail physically draws visitors through the region ensuring that they can access all the sculpture and public art as a whole piece.
+The Geotourist audio tour allows people to digitally immerse themselves in the trail, whether they are right in front of any of the pieces or on the other side of the world and listen to the stories shared by the artists themselves or local community members involved in the project.
 We are delighted that BLiSS won the Thistle and truly enjoy working with Kim, as we do with all the regional Thistle winners.
 Making great things happen is worthwhile and always easier through collaboration and we are proud to share all of their stories.